-The transition to becoming a fully integrated MSO is part of a strategic growth plan (the "Strategic Growth Plan") the Company is implementing to drive its revenues and profitability.
-The Strategic Growth Plan has four components: (i) complete the Consolidation Plan, (ii) increase revenues in existing states, by spending capital to increase the Company's cultivation and production capacity, and develop additional assets within those states, (iii) expand the Company's footprint in additional legal cannabis states through new applications and acquisitions of existing cannabis businesses; and (iv) expand the Company's brand portfolio and licensing revenue, by continuing to build its portfolio of leading brands and license its brands in other legal states.
+The transition to a fully integrated MSO is part of a strategic growth plan (the "Strategic Growth Plan") the Company is implementing to drive its revenues and profitability.
+The Strategic Growth Plan has four components: (i) complete the Consolidation Plan, (ii) increase revenues in existing states, by spending capital to increase the Company's cultivation and production capacity, and develop additional assets within those states, (iii) expand the Company's footprint in additional legal cannabis states through new applications and acquisitions of existing cannabis businesses, and (iv) optimize the Company's brand portfolio and licensing revenue, by creating products that meet specific customer needs, and distributing these products in states where cannabis has been legalized.

 As to its products, the Company has created its own brands of cannabis flower, concentrates, and precision-dosed products utilizing proprietary strains and formulations.
-These products are developed by the Company in cooperation with state-licensed operators who meet the Company's strict standards, including all natural-not artificial or synthetic -ingredients.
+These products are developed by the Company in cooperation with state-licensed operators who meet the Company's strict standards, including all natural-not artificial or synthetic-ingredients.
 The Company licenses its brands and product formulations only to certified manufacturing professionals who follow state cannabis laws and adhere to the Company's precise scientific formulations and trademarked product recipes.

-The Company's proprietary cannabis genetics produce flowers and concentrates under the brand name Nature's HeritageTM, and cannabis-infused products under the brand names Kalm Fusion®, in the form of chewable tablets and drink powder mixes, and the award-winning Betty's Eddies® brand of all natural fruit chews.
-Both cannabis-infused brands are top selling products in Maryland and Massachusetts and the Company intends to introduce additional products under these brands in 2021.
+The Company utilizes proprietary cannabis genetics to produce high-quality flowers and concentrates under the award-winning3 Nature's HeritageTM brand, and cannabis-infused products under the brand names Kalm Fusion®, in the form of chewable tablets and drink powder mixes, and the award-winning1 Betty's Eddies® brand of all natural fruit chews.
+Both cannabis-infused brands are top-selling products in Maryland and Massachusetts2 and the Company intends to continue to introduce additional product lines under these brands in the foreseeable future.

-The Company also has exclusive sublicensing rights in certain states to distribute the Binske® line of cannabis products crafted from premium artisan ingredients, the HealerTM line of medical full-spectrum cannabis tinctures, and the clinically tested medicinal cannabis strains developed in Israel by global medical cannabis research pioneer Tikun OlamTM.
-The Company intends to continue licensing and distributing its brands as well as other top brands in the Company's current markets.
+The Company also has exclusive alliances with prominent brands.
+The Company has partnered with renown ice cream maker Emack & Bolio's® to create a line-up of cannabis-infused vegan and dairy ice cream.
+Additionally, the Company has secured distribution rights for the Binske® line of cannabis products crafted from premium artisan ingredients, the HealerTM line of medical full-spectrum cannabis tinctures, and the clinically-tested medicinal cannabis strains developed in Israel by global medical cannabis research pioneer Tikun OlamTM.